-Four months later, on May 31, 2012, Mr. Buhman filed a motion to dismiss the formal office policy" regarding polygamy prosecutions-the UCAO Policy.
+Four months later, on May 31, 2012, Mr. Buhman filed a motion to dismiss the Browns' suit as constitutionally moot.
+The motion was based on a second declaration Mr. Buhman had signed on May 22, 2012, in which he announced he had "now adopted a formal office policy" regarding polygamy prosecutions - the UCAO Policy.
 App., Vol. 2 at 329.
 The UCAO Policy, which essentially adopts the AG Policy, provides: